Hives/hives.github.io/_drafts/customising-jekyll-s-default-theme.md

 {% endraw %}

 I added the equivalent code for categories in the same place too.
 This creates a comma-separated list of links to the relevant tag pages.
-These don't exist at the moment, so I'll be coming back to that...
+Tag pages don't exist at the moment, so I'll be coming back to that...

 The `forloop.last` part is an example of a Liquid *helper variable*.